In 1984, a new avocado variety was patented by the University of California and released to growers. It was called Gwen, and it showed great promise.

 Many handlers had become so accepting of Hass that they were now interested in only Hass.
 “A monoculture is a marketer’s dream,” I heard one avocado handler say.

 Gwen had been the right color when Bob Bergh began observing it (the seed was planted in 1963), but by the time he ushered it through the patent process and released it for commercial growing in the 1980s, it had become the wrong color.
-Gwen really was dead on arrival.
+Through no fault of Bergh’s, Gwen was dead on arrival.

 And the University of California breeding program has not patented and released a single other green-skinned avocado since Gwen.
-Lamb, Sir-Prize, Harvest, GEM – all black.
+Lamb, Sir-Prize, Harvest, GEM, Luna – they are all black.

 More about fruit drop